RealityBending/IllusionGameReliability/README.md

 ### Sampling plan

-The Bayesian analysis approach moves the focus towards evidence quantification (for instance, by means of Bayes factors).
-A frequentist power-analysis (https://sample-size.net/correlation-sample-size/) was run nonetheless based on the average correlation magnitude reported by [Makowski et al. (*under review*)], with α = .05, β = .2, r = .17, and suggested a minimum target sample of 240 participants.
-To account for the online measurement context, outliers, drop-outs and attrition rate (participants that did not participate in session 2), we aim at recruiting 400 participants.
+Although the Bayesian analysis approach moves the focus away from null-hypothesis testing and towards evidence quantification (for instance, by means of Bayes factors), a frequentist power-analysis was run nonetheless (https://sample-size.net/correlation-sample-size/).
+Based on the average correlation reported by [Makowski et al. (*under review*)], with α = .05, β = .2, r = .17, it suggested a minimum target sample of 240 participants.
+To account for the outliers, drop-outs and attrition rate (participants that did not participate in session 2), we aim at recruiting 400 participants.

----

-Our target sample size is 50 participants with complete data, consistent with the sample size of past reaction-time behavioural studies ([Hedge et al., 2017](https://doi.org/10.3758/s13428-017-0935-1); [Dmochowsk & Norcia, 2015](10.1371/journal.pone.0143339)).

-Participants will be recruited through advertising using university mailing lists, posters, flyers and online social media platforms (e.g., Facebook, Telegram etc.,).
-The study is estimated to take approximately 1 hour to complete.
-Each participant will be paid SGD50 upon completing the study.
-Only individuals above the age of 21 and proficient in English will be eligible to participate in this study.
-Each subject will be briefed about the experimental procedure and sign an informed consent form prior to taking part in the experiment.
-All participants will be reimbursed 50 Singapore Dollars in cash upon completion of the study.
-The study was approved by the Institutional Review Board (Reference Number: IRB-2022-187) of Nanyang Technological University (NTU).

-Before the study begins, participants will be asked to answer a few personal demographic questions (e.g., age, sex, ethnicity, education level) to better characterize our population.
-They will then proceed to participate in the first set of two illusion blocks, each consisting of distinct stimuli, after which they will be given a break.
-The study will only proceed when participants click the button to ‘Continue’, following which participants answer a series of questionnaires (see above).
-After the questionnaires, participants complete a one of two perceptual blocks.
-Once the perceptual task has been completed, participants will be thanked for participating in the study and be compensated accordingly.

 ### Analysis Plan